railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_forecasting.rst

 Scheduler
 +++++++++

 The requirements scheduler is the calculation engine which plans and prioritises production and purchasing automatically according to the rules defined on products.
 By default, the scheduler is set to run once a day (OpenERP automatically creates a *Scheduled Action* for this).
-You can also start the scheduler manually from the menu :menuselection:`Warehouse --> Schedulers --> Compute Schedulers`.
+You can also start the scheduler manually from the menu :menuselection:`Warehouse --> Schedulers --> Run Schedulers`.
 The scheduler uses all the relevant parameters defined for products, suppliers and the company to determine the priorities between the different production orders, deliveries and supplier purchases.

 .. note:: Starting Time

-        You can set the starting time of the scheduler by modifying the corresponding action in the menu :menuselection:`Administration --> Configuration --> Scheduler --> Scheduled Actions`.
+        You can set the starting time of the scheduler by modifying the corresponding action in the menu :menuselection:`Settings --> Technical --> Scheduler --> Scheduled Actions`.
 Modify the ``Run mrp Scheduler`` configuration document.

 .. figure:: images/stock_cron.png
    :scale: 75